garronej/ts-ci/README.md

 # Creating a documentation website for your project:

-I recommend [GitBook](https://www.gitbook.com), It enables you to write your documentation in markdown from their website and get the markdown files synchronized with in your repo.
+I recommend [GitBook](https://www.gitbook.com), It enables you to write your documentation in markdown from their website and get the markdown files synchronized with your repo.
 They will provide you with a nice website for which you can customize the domain name.
 All this is covered by their free tier.